Pocket lighters are there for a reason

-I’ve never been out of the United States before, thus I haven’t yet had to travel in a goddamn coffin.
-Usually we can arrange for night flights or just take the cars to get anywhere in the country.
+I’ve never been out of the United States before; thus I haven’t yet had to travel in a goddamn coffin.
+Usually, we can arrange for night flights or just take the cars to get where we need to go within the country.
 But Romania—with a stopover in Paris?
-So here I’m sealed away in this little-bitty three by eight feet prison.
-And already after the bumpy takeoff, I know this is going to be the worst eighteen hours in my life.
-Anybody would become claustrophobic after this trauma.
+Not possible.
+So, here I am, sealed away in this little, itty-bitty, three-by-eight-foot prison.
+And already after the bumpy takeoff, I know this is going to be the worst eighteen hours of my life.
+Anybody would become claustrophobic in here.

 Hopefully, Uncle Vlad has some sleepless years because of this.

 At least I have my phone.
-The little light it spends is the only thing that keeps me sane while trapped here.
+The little light it puts out is the only thing keeping me sane while trapped in this wooden cell.
 That and the chance to while away time on Twitter.
-May he rot in hell for this! #uncomfortable #WhoNeedsFamily was my last tweet, thirty minutes ago.
+May he rot in Hell for this! #uncomfortable #WhoNeedsFamily was my last tweet, thirty minutes ago.

 We must be somewhere over the Atlantic now, and it’s nearing dawn.
-I’m getting tired, thank God, and close my eyes.
+I’m getting tired, thank God, so I close my eyes.
 Sleeping is the best way to survive this journey.
-Since I’m entering a deathlike state now, I won’t breathe myself into a coma either and can save some of the air in this coffin for later.
-Not that I would die without any air in here, but the pain in my lungs would certainly drive me insane after only a little while.
+Since I’m entering a deathlike state now, I won’t breathe myself into a coma either and can save some of the air in the coffin for later.
+Not that I would die without any air in here, but the pain in my lungs would certainly drive me insane.

 A hard rattle of my casket wakes me up.
 Can it be that I slept all the way to Paris and we’re changing planes already?
-There’s no chance to lift the lid even just a tiny bit, because it’s tied down with a strap.
-And stretching my limbs isn’t going to happen in here either.
+There’s no opportunity to lift the lid even just a tiny bit because it’s tied down with a strap.
+And stretching my limbs won’t happen in here either.

-I pat the soft insides for my cell phone to check the time, but when I punch a button—any button—the display remains as black as my cruel uncle’s soul.
+I pat the soft insides of the casket for my cell phone to check the time, but when I punch a button—any button—the display remains as black as my cruel uncle’s soul.
 Really, the battery died?
-Now, in my absolutely worst misery?
+Now, in my absolute worst misery?
 Figures.

 Snorting, I notice that we’re moving again, so I brace for another rattling takeoff.
 But it never comes.
-We’re just moving in one direction.
+We’re just headed in one direction.
 So either this is the longest runway in the world, or we’re driving down a road.
 I must have slept through Paris, and we already landed in Romania.
-Uncle V said Reginald was supposed to take a hearse for the last bit of the way, so shouting won’t get me anywhere with him.
-He wouldn’t hear me, sitting all neatly in the front.
+Uncle V said Reginald was supposed to take a hearse the last bit of the way, so shouting won’t get me anywhere with him.
+He won’t hear me, sitting in the front.

 The journey comes to a sudden end after a bumpy ride that gave me a headache.
 Ten minutes later, I hear noises that sound like the straps being released.
 Eventually, Reginald opens the lid.
 About time, old man!
 I want to snarl, but the first breath of fresh air is too precious to waste on him.

 I rise from my sleeping position, aching and stiff.
-My every joint pops with a long needed stretch.
+Every joint pops with a much-needed stretch.

-“We have to hurry,” Reginald informs me then.
-“The sun rises in a few minutes and we need to carry your coffin inside.
+“We have to hurry,” Reginald informs me.
+“The sun rises in a few minutes, and we need to carry your coffin inside.
 I already took your suitcase to the great hall in the west wing.”

 “The west wing, huh?”
 I groan with mild sarcasm.
 Just how big can an ancient castle in no man’s land really be?
-It’s probably a taller barn with an attic.
-Ignoring his disapproving gaze, I climb out of the coffin and squeeze past Reginald in the low hearse that forces me to bend over to get out.
-In front of me an endless landscape stretches out, with a small village at the foot of the hill that we’re on.
-Far, far in the distance, the mountains grow so high that there are no houses to be seen on the upper half, only steep rock walls and an occasional tree growing here and there.
+It’s probably a barn with an attic.
+Ignoring Reginald’s disapproving gaze, I climb out of the coffin and squeeze past him in the low back of the hearse that forces me to bend over to get out.
+An endless landscape stretches out in front of me, with a small village situated at the foot of the hill we’re on.
+Far, far in the distance, the mountains reach so high that there are no houses to be seen on the upper halves, only steep rock walls and an occasional tree growing here and there.
 Vampire eyes work better than any binoculars in the world.

-The rising sun already touches the peaks and the golden light is fanning out quickly.
-Whatever is behind me, together with the hill, throws a giant morning shadow over the dreamy village a mile below us.
+The rising sun already touches the peaks, and the golden light is fanning out quickly.
+Whatever is behind me throws a giant morning shadow over the dreamy village a mile below us.

-I walk around the black meat wagon and lift my head, then I nearly land on my butt with my eyes popping out.
-Holy bat shit, this isn’t a castle my uncle ran in the late fifteenth century, it’s a freaking town!
+I walk around the black meat wagon and lift my head, then I nearly land on my ass with my eyes popping out.
+Holy bat shit.
+This isn’t a castle my uncle ran in the late fifteenth century.
+It’s a freaking town!

-“I couldn’t get the gate to open any farther, or I would have driven all the way to the entrance, Master Quentin,” Reginald apologizes as he walks up to me on the pebbled path in front of the stone wall encaging the castle.
-Inhuman strength, another feature vampires are amped up with, which Reginald doesn’t possess.
+“I couldn’t get the gate to open any farther, or I would have driven all the way to the entrance, Master Quentin,” Reginald apologizes as he walks up to me on the pebbled path in front of the stone wall enclosing the castle.
+He’s not blessed with inhuman strength, another feature vampires are amped up with.

-With a slight push, I shove the iron gate all the way open and walk a few steps onto the property.
-Grass, bushes and trees cover everything from here to the castle’s massive black double doors, which are made of wood with intricate iron sublimates and stand slightly ajar.
-In five-hundred years, the vegetation claimed this place like mold would eat a slice of bread forgotten in a corner.
+With a slight push, I shove open the iron gate and walk a few steps onto the property.
+Grass, bushes, and trees cover everything from here to the castle’s massive black double doors.
+The panels are made of wood with intricate iron sublimates and stand slightly ajar.
+Over the last five-hundred years, the vegetation has claimed this place like mold eats a slice of bread forgotten in a corner.

 And this is where my uncle wants me to live?
 Where the hell is the beach?
 The swimming pool?
-The garage, for God’s sake?
+The garage, for blood’s sake?

-Behind me a loud thud pulls me out of my staring.
+Behind me, a loud thud pulls me out of my staring.
 I whirl around and see that Reginald has made short work of my casket and pulled it out of the hearse by himself.
 “Hey, careful with that,” I gripe.
 “I need it intact for my journey back home.”
 How hard can it be to kill a wolf, anyway?
-With some luck, I’m out of here before the week is over.
+With some luck, I’ll be out of here before the week is over.

-Together we carry my coffin over the soft ground to the entrance.
-I put it down and knock, peeping through the crack.
-During the first months after my transformation by Uncle Vlad, I’ve been bumping into several invisible barriers, even though the door to a house was wide open.
-It’s one stupid thing about being a vampire—you can’t walk into anybody’s house just as you want.
+Together, we carry my coffin to the entrance, the pebbles on the path crunching eerily under our feet from the extra weight.
+I put it down and knock on the panel of one of the doors, peeping through the crack.
+During the first months after my transformation, I bumped into several invisible barriers, even though the door to a house was wide open.
+It’s another stupid thing about being a vampire.
+You can’t just walk into anybody’s house as you want.
 The inhabitants always need to ask you in first.
-There are some other rules that he taught me in Vampires 101, but it’s been so long ago that the only thing I remember is the allergic reaction to garlic.
-And of course the tiny issue with wood being really painful if it’s driven through any part of our body.
+There are some other rules that Uncle Vlad taught me in Vampires 101, but it’s been so long that the only thing I remember off the top of my head is the allergic reaction to garlic.
+And, of course, the tiny issue with wood being really painful if it’s driven through any part of our body.
 No return when it stakes the heart.

 Reginald coughs beside me.
-“You’re a direct descendent of the Dracula bloodline, Master Quentin,” he says with an educational edge to his voice.
+“You’re a direct descendant of the Dracula bloodline, Master Quentin,” he says with a professorial edge to his voice.
 “You can enter the place without being invited.”

 Uh-huh.
-I cast him a dismissive glance then pull the heavy door farther open.
-It’s dark inside, except for a lonely candle burning on a table by the stone wall.
+I cast him a dismissive glance and then push the heavy door farther open.
+It’s dark inside, except for a lonely candle burning on a table near the stone wall.
 “Did you light that?”
 I ask the butler, turning to him.

 “Yes, Master.
-I also shut all the curtains in the west wing, so you can move freely without the sun burning you.”
-On that cue, he pushes me inside just as the sun peeks over the highest tower of Castle Dracula, lighting up the juicy green ground outside.
-I flinch farther back to absolute safety.
-After a wager with Ronin that made me stick my hand into sunlight once, I know how it feels to get the skin burned off your flesh.
+I also shut all the curtains in the west wing so you can move freely without the sun burning you.”
+On that cue, he pushes me inside just as the sun peeks over the highest tower of Castle Dracula, lighting the green ground outside and making it look almost juicy.
+I flinch farther back and escape to absolute safety.
+After a wager with Ronin where he made me stick my hand into sunlight once, I know how it feels to get the flesh burned off your bones.
 I don’t recommend it.
-It’s only because of our super-healing ability that my hand was back to normal within a few hours.
+It’s only because of our super-healing ability that my hand was back to normal a few hours later.

 Reginald drags my casket into the big hall and lets it drop to the floor without respect for my personal belonging.
-“Welcome to Poenari Castle, Master Quentin.
-I hope you’ll have a pleasant stay.”
+“Welcome to Castle Dracula, Master Quentin.
+I hope you have a pleasant stay.”

 “Well, if you’re lucky, you might find a blood sausage somewhere in the kitchen.
 Then again, maybe not.”

 He is enjoying this a little too much.
-I grit my teeth, planting my hands on my hips.
+I grit my teeth and plant my hands on my hips.
 “Where’s the living food?”
 He knows I can’t eat anything but humans for breakfast.
 “The staff!”

-“As for that, I believe your aunt and uncle informed you that there is none at this castle.
+“Ah.
+I believe your aunt and uncle informed you that there is no staff at this castle.
 You will have to go down to the village and fend for yourself.”

 “The sun is up,” I point out with a wry face.

 “Well observed, Master Quentin.
-I suggest you wait until the evening then before you go out.
-If you’ll excuse me now, the way home is long, and I have to catch a return flight.”
+Then I suggest you wait until the evening before venturing out.
+If you’ll excuse me, the way home is long, and I have to catch a return flight.”

-Oh, what a warmhearted old man.
+Oh, what a warm-hearted old man.
 I never liked him much.
-Then again, I never had much to do with him, anyway.
+Then again, I never had much to do with him.
 He is strictly my uncle’s personal servant.
-That Vlad sent Reginald with me surprised me the moment he’d mentioned it.
+That Vlad would send Reginald with me surprised me the moment he mentioned it.
 He must be getting a hell of a laugh out of this.

 Instead of being unhelpful, Reg should let me open his vein.
-Old food is better than no food.
-“Did my uncle pay you for being such an ass?”
+Drinking from a man would be a first for me, and he’d probably taste of wilted human, but old food is better than no food.
+“Did my uncle pay you to be such an ass?”
 I grumble.